 Throughput is a measure of how many units of information a system can process in a given amount of time.
 It is applied broadly to systems ranging from various aspects of computer and network systems to organizations.

 Related measures of system productivity include the speed with which a specific workload can be completed and response time, which is the amount of time between a single interactive user request and receipt of the response.

 Types of throughput

-Likewise, in storage systems, throughput refers to either the amount of data that can be received and written to the storage medium or read from media and returned to the requesting system, typically measured in bytes per second (Bps).
-It can also refer to the number of discrete input or output (I/O) operations responded to in a second (IOPS).
+Storage throughput is typically measured in bytes per second (Bps).
+It can also refer to the number of discrete input or output (I/O) operations responded to in a second, or IOPS.

-Throughput applies at higher levels of the IT infrastructure as well.
-Databases or other middleware can be discussed in terms of "transactions per second" (TPS); Web servers can be discussed in terms of page-views per minute.
+Throughput applies at higher levels of IT infrastructure as well.
+IT teams can discuss databases or other middleware with a term like transactions per second (TPS).
+Web servers can be discussed in terms of pageviews per minute.

 Throughput, bandwidth and latency

 Several related terms -- throughput, bandwidth and latency -- are sometimes mistakenly interchanged.
 Network bandwidth refers to the capacity of the network for data to be moved at one time.
 Throughput expresses the amount of data.
 Latency refers to the speed at which data is transmitted.

 Network throughput and latency together reflect a network's performance.

 Bandwidth is the capacity of a wired or wireless network communications link to transmit the maximum amount of data from one point to another over a computer network or internet connection in a given amount of time -- usually one second.
 Synonymous with capacity, bandwidth describes the data transfer rate.
 Bandwidth is not a measure of network speed -- a common misconception.